abhinandan0y/Full-Stack-Development/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.<br>
 https://raw.githack.com/abhinandan0y/Full-Stack-Development/main/index.html
 <br><br>
-I used Mongodb as database to store test data and Flask to get data from database using pymongo.
+I used **Mongodb** as database to store test data and **Flask** to get data from database using **pymongo**.
 And finally incorporated data through flask in html for full stack development alongwith jQuery to use JavaScript on the website to make it more interactive and attractive.

 ### Technologies used :